Ballinhassig AFC

 5. Purchase of services

 Where a club uses the facilities of a service provider or equipment belonging to a service provider an officer of the club must ensure that the service provider has public liability insurance.
 A copy of the certificate of insurance should be obtained by an officer of the club prior to the use of the venue or equipment.
-A copy of the insurance certificate must be given to the Club Secretary.
+Ensure that the insurance policy wording does not exclude any of the activities that your club will be participating in.
+If the service provider cannot provide a certificate then the club should consider to use an alternative service provider.

 6. Hiring in equipment to be used